If you own a cat and have Peace Lilies, you’re probably wondering – Are they poisonous to cats? And the precise answer is “Yes.”

 So basically, every inch of Peace lilies is harmful to your cat.
 Peace Lilies leaves, stems, flowers, and pollen are poisonous to cats.

 As the plant doesn’t taste good, it is unusual for your cat to ingest a lot of Peace Lily.

 However, the good news is that your lovable cat will survive these ordeals unscathed.

 The continuous scratching of their cheeks with their paws is the most telling sign that your cat has eaten Peace Lily.

-If your cat had eaten Peace Lilies, then your cat’s mouth, lips, and tongue will most likely be swollen and distressed and in pain.
+If your cat had eaten Peace Lilies, then your cat’s mouth, lips, and tongue would most likely be swollen, distressed, and in pain.

 Moreover, to make it more precise, the following are primary symptoms of Peace Lily poisoning in cats.

 - Vomiting or Dry Heaving

 - Nausea and Diarrhea